 There are also Campground Hosts in Pukaskwa!
 Campground hosts are campers that are staying at the park long-term.
 The designated site is clearly marked.
 Campground hosts can offer assistance when the park kiosk is already closed.
 They also sell firewood and can offer other assistance.
 If you’re new to camping with kids, you can check out our tips on family camping here.

 Backcountry Camping in Pukaskwa National Park

 There are also backcountry sites in Pukaskwa National Park.
-Unlike the front country sites, the 65-backcountry sites can be reserved online here.
+The 65-backcountry sites can be reserved online here, unlike the front country sites.
 Each site has a fire pit, and a food locker and privy toilets are also accessible.

 Pukaskwa oTENTik Camping

 The newest addition to Pukaskwa National Park lodging options are oTENTiks.
 These part tent part cabin structures come with many amenities such as beds that sleep up to 6 people, wood stove for those cool Northern Ontario evenings, and a bbq on a nice wooden deck.
 We had the pleasure of staying in on oTENTIK when we visited the Thousand Islands National Park.

 Is Pukaskwa National Park Kid-Friendly?

 Pukaskwa National Park was strikingly beautiful.
 And we were impressed at how so many of the hikes were so well suited for families with children – even young children.
 Also, paddling in the protected waters of Hattie Cove was so relaxing it allowed the kids to look around and watch for birds.